 According to DLHS-3 (2007-2008) survey, about 77 percent of spacing method users obtained their method from private providers (IIPS, 2010).
-Evidence indicates that the lack of availability of spacing methods in the public health sector forces many women to use the services available in the private sector, which involves high out-of-pocket expenses.
-This makes spacing contraceptive services inaccessible to rural, poor and marginalised individuals.
-It is imperative to concentrate on men's use of contraception and take steps for spacing contraceptives available in public health facilities.
+Evidence indicates that the lack of availability of spacing methods in the public health sector forces many women to use the services available in the private sector, which involves high out-ofpocket expenses.
+This makes spacing contraceptive services inaccessible to the rural, poor and marginalised.
+It is imperative to focus on men's use of contraception and take steps for the availability spacing contraceptives the in public health facilities.

-All the three major SRR policies; RCH 1 and 2, National Aids Control Programme and National Youth Policy 2003 emphasis the importance of sexuality education for adolescents and young adults.
+All the three major SRR policies, RCH 1 and 2, National Aids Control Programme and National Youth Policy 2003 emphasis the importance of sexuality education for adolescents and young adults.
 Sexuality Education programmes in India are popularly known as Adolescent Education programmes.
 These programmes have been implemented through the National Aids Control Organisation (NACO).
 However, the implementation of the policies has been a big challenge.
-Initially the curriculum developed by NACO was rejected by many state governments like Kerala, Karnataka, Madhya Pradesh, Rajasthan Chhattisgarh and Uttar Pradesh on the ground that it would be against moral values.
-Then the curriculum was revised, the revised core curriculum developed by NACO for sexuality education in schools does not address the core issues of sexuality, reproduction and conception.
-The delivery of the curriculums is also problematic The curriculum was not incorporated into school or college curricula.
-While only a few states like Tamil Nadu and Maharashtra have taken initiative to start implementing sexuality education sessions, but it does not work in many regions of the state in which in it is implemented.
+Initially the curriculum developed by NACO was rejected by many state governments like Kerala, Karnataka, Madhya Pradesh, Rajasthan, Chhattisgarh and Uttar Pradesh on the ground that it was against moral values.
+Then when the curriculum was revised, the revised core curriculum developed by NACO for sexuality education in schools did not address the core issues of sexuality, reproduction and conception.
+The delivery of the curriculums was also problematic.
+The curriculum was not incorporated into school or college curricula.
+Only a few states like Tamil Nadu and Maharashtra have taken initiative to implement sexuality education, but it does not work in many regions of state.
 From our field interactions with students and teachers where the curriculum was implemented, we found school teachers were not comfortable in handling sessions on sexuality contraception and STI's (RUWSEC Annual Report 2008).
-Under the situations the recently appointed Verma Committee for suggesting an amendment in criminal law has also strongly recommended that sexuality education should be imparted to adolescents and young people.
+The recently appointed Verma Committee that was constituted to suggest an amendment in criminal law has also strongly recommended sexuality education to adolescents and young.

-The National Rural Health Mission's (2005-2011) primary aim was to strengthen the public health system by increasing the accessibility and availability of healthcare services.
+The National Rural Health Mission's (2005-2011) primary aim was to strengthen the public health system by increasing the accessibility and availability of health care services.
 Under the programme there were significant investments to introduce 24x7 delivery care services at PHCs (Round the clock services on all days).
 There were also efforts to develop first level referral units through the upgradation of certain PHCs as Basic Emergency Obstetric and Neonatal Care (BEmONC) centres and Comprehensive Emergency Obstetric and New Born Care Centres(CEmONC).
-Most of these improvements were focused only on maternal health care, the interventions of non-maternal health care services have been very limited.
+Most of these improvements were focused only on maternal health care; the interventions of non-maternal health care services have been very limited.

-Overall, it seems that India's current SRH programme implementation has focussed only on reducing of maternal mortality as outlined in Millennium Developmental Goal-5 (MDG- 5) through promoting institutional delivery with cash incentives like Janani Sureksha yojana .
+Overall, it seems that India's current SRH programme implementation has focussed only on reducing maternal mortality as outlined in Millennium Developmental Goal-5 (MDG-5) through promoting institutional delivery with cash incentives like Janani Sureksha Yojana.
 Few state governments like Tamil Nadu and Andhra Pradesh have also given some additional cash incentives for promoting institutional delivery.
 Even in this maternal mortality reduction approach, broad social determinants of maternal health have not been given any importance.

 Maternal death audits were introduced in many states.
 This is performed by government officials mainly to capture health system factors.
 While social factors of maternal deaths such as poverty, anaemia, gender-based violence are not captured in the maternal death audits.
-Even the data on maternal death audits performed by governments are not available in the public domain for analysis.
-There is no evidence on why these women die and what causes/contributing factors for these heavy human losses.
-Social audits on maternal death are very important at this moment.
+Even the data on maternal death audits carried out by governments are not available in the public domain for analysis.
+There is no evidence on the causes/contributing factors for these heavy human losses.
+Social audits on maternal deaths is of huge importance at this moment.